ayusingh-54/YouTube-Transcript-to-Detailed-Notes-Converter/README.md

 If you encounter any issues or have questions, please:

 1. Check the error messages in the application
-2. Ensure your API key is correctly set
+2. Ensure your API key is correctly set in Streamlit Cloud secrets
 3. Verify the YouTube video has captions available
 4. Create an issue in the repository